-A virus is a self-replicating piece of software which usually sends itself to other computers via email or the Internet.
+A virus is a self-replicating software that usually lends itself to other computers via email or the Internet.
 It does not require human intervention.
 Its purpose is to either replicate, cause computer damage, or both.
-It typically comes from infected emails or documents and can either do its damage right away Give Sun Light or be like a ticking time bomb waiting for the special day to activate.
+It typically comes from infected emails or documents and can either do its damage right away.
+Give Sun Light or be like a ticking time bomb waiting for the special day to activate.

 Examples of viruses:

 Boot viruses such as Michelangelo and Disk Killer load when the computer reads the disk.
-This type of virus is extremely difficult to get rid of.
+This type of virus is complicated to get rid of.

-Program viruses attach themselves to the executable programs on the computer and replicate themselves to all executables on the hard drive.
+Program viruses attach themselves to the executable programs on the computer and replicate themselves to all executables on the.
 Again, these are very difficult to remove.
 Examples include the Sunday Virus and Cascade Virus.

 Stealth viruses manipulate file sizes to avoid detection.
 Examples include the Whale virus and the Frodo virus.

-Polymorphic viruses change when they replicate so they don’t look the same to antivirus software or humans attempting to find them.
+Polymorphic viruses change when replicating, so they don’t look identical to antivirus software or humans attempting to find them.
 Examples include the Stimulate virus and Virus 101.

 Macro Viruses infect Microsoft Office documents (and others) and infect the normal.dot file (the template that opens with Word when you don’t open a file).
-These viruses infect every document that is opened in the program and replicates itself to other computers when infected files are shared.
+These viruses infect every document opened in the program and replicate other computers when infected files are shared.
 Examples include the DMV and Nuclear viruses.

 RELATED ARTICLES :